 - 2 fancy shirts: even at the nicest restaurants we went to on the islands, I could have gotten away with a more casual outfit, but it was fun to be able to dress up a little.

 - 1 versatile sweater: a must-have.
 Nights get breezy and a little chilly, it’s very windy on the ferry between islands, and you’ll want something for the plane.
-I have a ride-or-die grey open front sweater that can be worn with ANYTHING that was so handy on this trip.
+I had a ride-or-die grey open front sweater that can be worn with ANYTHING that was so handy on this trip.
 I’m using the past tense because my engagement ring ripped a hole on it on this trip and I’ve finally had to give it up (after seven years).
 Pour one out for my first world problems.

 - 1 pair of jeans: also a must for the evenings.
 I opted for white skinny jeans, because Greek islands and summer.